Fareed Ayaz

-Ghulam Fariduddin Ayaz Al-Hussaini Qawwal (born in Hyderabad, India) is a Pakistani Sufi devotional singer.
-He belongs to the well-known family of Qawwals, known as the Qawwal Bacchon ka Gharana of Delhi.
+Ghulam Fariduddin Ayaz Al-Hussaini Qawwal (born 13 November 1952) is a Pakistani Sufi devotional singer.
+He belongs to the well-known Qawwal family, known as the Qawwal Bacchon ka Gharana of Delhi.

-He and his relatives are the flag-bearers of that school of music (gharana), which is also known by the name of the city as the Delhi gharana.
-He performs various genres of Hindustani classical music such as dhrupad, khayal, tarana, thumri, and dadra.
-Ayaz leads the qawwal party with his younger brother, Abu Muhammad Qawwal.
+Ayaz and his relatives are the flag-bearers of the Delhi gharana, a school of music.
+He performs various genres of Hindustani classical music, such as dhrupad, khayal, tarana, thumri, and dadra.
+He leads the qawwal party with his younger brother, Abu Muhammad Qawwal.

-Fareed Ayaz is a descendant of Mir Qutub Bakhsh, who was awarded the title of Tanras Khan by the last Mughal Emperor Bahadur Shah Zafar in the 19th century.
-Tanras Khan was also the tutor in music and court musician of this emperor.
+Ayaz is a descendant of Mir Qutub Bakhsh, who was awarded the title of Tanras Khan by the last Mughal Emperor Bahadur Shah Zafar in the 19th century.
+Tanras Khan was also the emperor's tutor in music and the court musician.

 Early life

-Fareed Ayaz (full name is Ghulam Fariduddin Ayaz Al-Hussaini) was born in Hyderabad, India in 1952.
+Ghulam Fariduddin Ayaz Al-Hussaini was born in Hyderabad, India in 1952.
 In 1956, his family shifted to Karachi, Pakistan.
 He started his training in classical music with his father Munshi Raziuddin Ahmed Khan Qawwal.
 Their roots can be traced to the family tree of one of the earliest disciples of Amir Khusro.
 Their father Munshi Raziuddin Qawwal also used to sing with his cousins Qawwal Bahauddin Khan and Manzoor Niazi Qawwal (maternal uncle of Farid Ayaz) early in his career.

 His nephew Hamza Akram is also a qawwali singer.